phpearth/docs/security/configuration.md

 ## Bad practices

+Let's take a look at some of the bad practices when dealing with configuration.

+### PHP constants

 Using PHP constants to define configuration values might seem like a good choice because of the global state: